We work with suppliers to advance our sustainability performance.

 Q: Can I participate in the Enbridge supplier inclusion program without certification?

 A: Enbridge’s supplier inclusion program is only focused on certified inclusive suppliers.
 There are various national and regional third-party certifying agencies.
-We encourage you to seek out certification councils and other community-based organizations that can support your business including local Chambers of Commerce.
+We recommend exploring certification councils and connecting with other community-based organizations, such as your local Chamber of Commerce, to support and grow your business.
+These resources can help guide you through the certification process and expand your network within inclusive procurement opportunities.

 Q: What happens to my new supplier registration once it has been submitted?